-Born in Watford (1965), Rachel lives in Elgin, Moray..
-She studied part-time at Moray School of Art and graduated with a BA Hons Fine Art Textiles in 2020.
+Born in Watford (1965), Rachel lives in Elgin, Moray.
+She graduated from Moray School of Art, UHI with a first class BA Hons Fine Art Textiles Degree in 2020.
 She was selected for the RSA New Contemporaries exhibition (postponed until 2022) and was awarded the GHAT exhibition Prize 2021.
 She was selected for the New Contemporaries 5 Exhibition in Nairn 2018 and was awarded The Arts Society Highland Annual Prize for Contemporary Art at this exhibition.
-She has exhibited in Elgin, Nairn and Ahillas in Communidad Valenciana.
+She has exhibited in Edinburgh, Inverness, Elgin, Nairn and Ahillas, Valencia, Spain.

 At the RSA New Contemporaries exhibition, March 2022 she was awarded the Fleming Wyfold Art Foundation award and the prestigious Glenfiddich Artist in Residency 2022.